littleosbook/aenix/doc/book/paging.md

 x86 paging (chapter 4 in the Intel manual [@intel3a]) consists of a page directory (PDT) that can contain references to 1024 page tables (PT), each of which can point to 1024 sections of physical memory called page frames (PF);
 Each page frame is 4096 byte large.
-In a linear address, the highest 10 bits specifies the offset of a page directory entry (PDE) in the current PDT, the next highest 10 bits the offset of a page table entry (PTE)  within the page table pointed to by that PDE.
+In a virtual address (linear address), the highest 10 bits specifies the offset of a page directory entry (PDE) in the current PDT, the next highest 10 bits the offset of a page table entry (PTE) within the page table pointed to by that PDE.
 The lowest 12 bits in the address is the offset within the page frame to be addressed.

 All page directories, page tables and page frames need to be aligned on 4096 byte addresses.
 This makes it possible to address a PDT, PT or PF with just the highest 20 bits of a 32 bit address, since the lowest 12 need to be zero.

-The PDE and PTE structure is very similar to each other: 32 bits (4 bytes), where the highest 20 bits points to a PTE or PF, and the lowest control access rights and other configurations.
+The PDE and PTE structure is very similar to each other: 32 bits (4 bytes), where the highest 20 bits points to a PTE or PF, and the lowest 12 bits control access rights and other configurations.
 4 bytes * 1024 equals 4096 bytes, so a page directory and page table both fit in a page frame themselves.

 The translation of linear addresses to physical addresses is described in the figure below.